 “The warrior lifestyle involves much more than the ability to fight and defend yourself and those you love.
 It involves developing your character, living a life of honor and integrity, defending those who can’t defend themselves, taking care of the elderly and your family, in short, it involves service to others along with perfecting your character (Bohdi Sanders, Ph.D.).”

-Borderline Personality Disorder therefore requires great courage and determination to keep looking for solutions when all you have ever known is difficulty, dysfunction, and drama.
+Borderline Personality Disorder, therefore, requires great courage and determination to keep looking for solutions when all you have ever known is the difficulty, dysfunction, and drama.
 It is a most potent test of character that makes an appearance in ordinary life, day after day, over and over and over.
-I have written another article that makes an analogy of this test of character if you are needing more perspective to understand the life challenge that BPD really is.
+I have written another article that makes an analogy of this test of character if you need more perspective to understand the life challenge that BPD is.

-For many that have finally realized they are living with Borderline Personality Disorder, the news comes later in life after they have been thoroughly conditioned to live in a certain way… for instance with self-defence mechanisms and unhealthy/impulsive reactions.
-This is often a time of adult life when a person is required to keep up with adult responsibilities and obligations despite having these functioning deficits, and so figuring out how to reconfigure emotions, thoughts, and behaviors (to correct BPD) can be a tall and overwhelming order.
-Nonetheless people take on the challenge.
+For many that have finally realized they are living with Borderline Personality Disorder, the news comes later in life after they have been thoroughly conditioned to live in a certain way, for instance with self-defence mechanisms and unhealthy/impulsive reactions.
+It is a time of adult life when a person is required to keep up with adult responsibilities and obligations despite having these functioning deficits, and so figuring out how to reconfigure emotions, thoughts, and behaviours (to correct BPD) can be a tall and overwhelming order.
+Nonetheless, people take on the challenge.

-If you are reading this article and can relate, then I salute you and hope you are starting to recognize yourself as the warrior that you truly are.
+If you are reading this article and can relate, then I salute you and hope you are starting to recognize yourself as the warrior that you indeed are.
 Your efforts to make improvements in your life do not go entirely unnoticed.
 I see you and understand you because in a way I am you, and we are joined by many millions of others facing the same gauntlet of obstacles and learning challenges to function better.
-Nonetheless, we make the choice to bravely endure each and every day because it is in our character to do so.
+Nonetheless, we choose to bravely endure every day because it is in our character to do so.